How to Reduce Energy Costs at Night

 5 Avoid charging your gadgets at night.

-Charging your devices at night is also not a good idea for your energy bills since it would remain plugged even when it reaches maximum battery capacity.
+Charging your devices at night is also not a good idea for your energy bills with top saving tips since it would remain plugged even when it reaches maximum battery capacity.

 6 Do not forget to turn off the lights.